Carthage (Phoenician Kart hadašt, "new city"): important ancient city, close to modern Tunis.

 Second Punic War

 Compared to this, the Second Punic War, about which we know a lot more, was a comparatively small war.
 The Carthaginian government accepted Hamilcar's proposal to compensate for the loss of Sicily by conquering Hispania.
 Here, he built a new empire, which was, after his death, expanded by his son-in-law Hasdrubal the Fair.
 He was succeeded by Hamilcar's son Hannibal Barca, who provoked a war with Rome in 218, crossed Pyrenees, Rhône, and Alps (text), and arrived in Italy.
 In several battles (e.g., Trasimene lake, Cannae), he defeated the Romans, but they refused to give up the struggle and cut off Hannibal's supply base in Hispania.
 At the same time, their commander Marcellus forced Hannibal's army to the south of Italy.

 When Hasdrubal Barca, a brother of Hannibal, tried to reinforce the Carthaginian army in Italy, he was defeated; and Publius Cornelius Scipio overcame the last resistance in Hispania.
 Another Barca brother, Mago, attempted to help his brother, but the Carthaginian government recalled Hannibal once Scipio had invaded Africa.
 Both sides had Numidian allies: Massinissa supported Rome, Syphax was allied to Carthage.
 The four armies met in the battle of Zama, where Scipio and Massinissa defeated Hannibal and Syphax (202).
 This was the end of the second war.

-Several Roman politicians were afraid and in 146 BCE, the city was destroyed by Publius Cornelius Scipio Aemilianus.
+Several Roman politicians were afraid and, using the Numidian-Carthaginian War as pretext, decided to start a war.
+The Third Punic War started in 149 BCE.
+In 146, the city was destroyed by Publius Cornelius Scipio Aemilianus.
 Reportedly, he wept when he sacked the ancient city, and displayed more virtue than the last commander of the ancient city, Hasdrubal, who is said to have betrayed the people who trusted him by arranging a private capitulation.